Peterborough: Landmarks

-The Cathedral Church of Saint Peter, Saint Paul and Saint Andrew, whose statues look down from the three high gables of the West Front, was founded as a monastery in AD 655 and re-built in its present form between 1118 and 1238.
+Peterborough Cathedral, formally the Cathedral Church of Saint Peter, Saint Paul and Saint Andrew, whose statues look down from the three high gables of the West Front, was founded as a monastery in AD 655 and re-built in its present form between 1118 and 1238.
 It has been the seat of the Bishop of Peterborough since the diocese was created in 1541, when the last abbot was made the first bishop and the abbot's house was converted into the episcopal palace.
 Peterborough Cathedral is one of the most intact large Norman buildings in England and is renowned for its imposing early English Gothic West Front which, with its three enormous arches, is without architectural precedent and with no direct successor.
 The cathedral has the distinction of having had two queens buried beneath its paving: Catherine of Aragon and Mary, Queen of Scots.
 The remains of Queen Mary were removed to Westminster Abbey by her son James I when he became King of England.

 The general layout of Peterborough is attributed to Martin de Vecti who, as abbot from 1133 to 1155, rebuilt the settlement on dry limestone to the west of the monastery, rather than the often-flooded marshlands to the east.
 Abbot Martin was responsible for laying out the market place and the wharf beside the river.
 Peterborough's 17th-century Guildhall was built in 1671 by John Lovin, who also restored the bishop's palace shortly after the restoration of King Charles II.
 It stands on columns, providing an open ground floor for the butter and poultry markets which used to be held there.
 The Market Place was renamed Cathedral Square and the adjacent Gates Memorial Fountain moved to Bishop's Road Gardens in 1963, when the (then weekly) market was transferred to the site of the old cattle market.

 Peterscourt on City Road was designed by Sir George Gilbert Scott in 1864, housing St. Peter's Teacher Training College for men until 1938.
 The building is mainly listed for the 18th century doorway, brought from the London Guildhall following war damage.
 Nearby Tout Hill, the site of a castle bailey, is a scheduled monument.
 The city has a large Victorian park containing formal gardens, children's play areas, an aviary, bowling green, tennis courts, pitch and putt course and tea rooms.
 The Park has been awarded the Green Flag Award, the national standard for parks and green spaces, by the Civic Trust.
 A Cross of Sacrifice was erected in Broadway cemetery by the Imperial War Graves Commission in the early 1920s.
 The Lido, a striking building with elements of art deco design, was opened in 1936 and is one of the few survivors of its type still in use.